Yearn recently launched a new USDC vault and wants everyone to migrate their funds. Use Wido gasless migration and save on gas.

 To understand Wido Gasless Migration, let's first look into how a regular vault migration works.

 Following is an illustration of a regular migration from yearn vault 1 into yearn vault 2.
 This is without using Wido Gasless Migration.
-As you can see, you need to do it in two steps.
-First, you need to withdraw from the old vault and then you deposit into the new vault.
+First, user needs to withdraw from the old vault and then deposit into the new vault.
 This is costly and expensive.

-Step 1.1: approve.
-This is an Approve transaction on your old yToken.
+Step 1.1: Approve.
+This is an Approve transaction on the old version of yToken.
 This transaction is relatively cheap.

-Step 1.2: withdraw (zap).
-This is when USDC gets out of the old vault.
+Step 1.2: Withdraw (zap).
+This is when the USDC actually gets out of the old vault.
 This is a HIGH GAS transaction.
-After this step, you will have your USDC inside your wallet, withdrawn from the old yearn vault.
+After this step, USDC will be withdrawn from the old vault.

-Step 2.1: approve.
-You need to call another approve, this time on your USDC token.
+Step 2.1: Approve.
+User calls another approve, this time on your USDC token.
 This transaction is relatively cheap.

-Then the user gets yTokens in return (visualised as step 2.3).
+Then the user gets new yTokens in return (visualised as step 2.3).

 Now let’s see how it works with Wido.
 Instead of 4 transactions, only 1 transaction needs to be submitted.
 And it’s the cheap one of course – approve.
 Wido together will take care of the rest.

-2: sign.
+2: Sign.
 User signs a message that contains relevant information about their migration – mainly which vault they are migrating from and which vault they are migrating to.
 This is a free, gasless step.
-Also notice that your USDC will not be withdrawn during this step.
-You can cancel after this!
+Also, notice that the USDC will not be withdrawn during this step.
+It's possible to cancel after this step!

 And that’s it!

 Now there is a waiting period for more people to join the batch.
-And then, when 5-10 users approve+sign, then the magic happens.
+And then, when more people approve+sign, the magic happens.

-3: batch migration.
-Wido executes the transaction covering the ETH required.
+3: Batch migration.
+Wido executes the transaction covering the ETH required to pay gas.
 It’s a single transaction that performs the following 4 steps.

-3.2: swap old ytokens, deposit into new yearn vault, get new ytokens back.
+3.2: Swap old ytokens, deposit into new yearn vault, get new ytokens back.
 All of this in a single transaction.
-We are leveraging Bowswap’s smart contract to help with the magic.
+Wido is leveraging Bowswap’s smart contract to help with the magic.

-Note: transaction fee for steps 3.1–3.4 will be covered by new ytokens returned from the vault step (step 3.3).
-This is how it’s split across all users.
+Note: Transaction fee for steps 3.1–3.4 will be covered by new yTokens returned from the vault step (step 3.3).
+This is how it gets split across all users.
 Wido does not charge any extra fees.

 On Wido, you will see both USDC vaults tagged accordingly.
 Just search for “USDC” so you can see them next to each other, as in the screenshot below.

-We have opted for a few best practices to ensure that your funds are safe.
+We have opted for a few best practices to ensure that funds are safe.